Sodium Reactor Experiment: Controversy

 In April 2009, the Department of Energy announced the transfer of $38.3 million to the EPA for a complete radiological survey of a 290 acre area of the Santa Susana Field Laboratory.
 The source of the funds was the American Recovery and Reinvestment Act of 2009.
 The DOE had provided funds earlier to the EPA for a portion of the survey, so the total funding provided for the Area IV survey is $41.5 million.
 The survey was scheduled to be completed in September 2011.
 In December 2012, the EPA released the results of testing done at the site.
 The Agency noted that it took 3735 soil samples during the study and of those samples more than 10% contained radioactivity higher than background level.

 In July 2009, local media recognized the 50th anniversary of the July 1959 SRE incident.
 Local media reported that a former employee, John Pace, "broke his 50-year vow of secrecy" to describe his role in the reactor incident and recovery.
 A local newspaper featured photographs of Pace conducting activities at the SRE (monitoring the reactor, turning the top of the reactor core, placing sealer on asbestos piping, and seated at a console operating the reactor).
 The claim of secrecy contrasts with a press release, a motion picture and reports to the public following the 1959 incident.
-Jan Beya was interviewed by a local newspaper; he reaffirmed his assertion that iodine-131 was released during the SRE incident, but it would not have produced a widespread effect on health.
+Jan Beyea was interviewed by a local newspaper; he reaffirmed his assertion that iodine-131 was released during the SRE incident, but it would "probably" not have produced a widespread effect on health.

-In August 2009, the Department of Energy hosted a public workshop in Simi Valley to explore expert and community perspectives on what occurred before, during and immediately after the July 1959 SRE incident.
-The workshop featured presentations from three independent experts: Paul Pickard of Sandia National Laboratories, Thomas Cochran of the Natural Resources Defense Council and Richard Denning of Ohio State University.
+In August 2009, the Department of Energy (DOE) hosted a public workshop in Simi Valley to explore expert and community perspectives on what occurred before, during and immediately after the July 1959 SRE incident.
+The workshop featured presentations from three experts: Paul Pickard of DOE's Sandia National Laboratories, Thomas Cochran of the Natural Resources Defense Council and Richard Denning of Ohio State University.
 Over 185 community members and Atomics International retirees attended the workshop.
 Posters (depicting key operation and accident timelines) and an evaluation of the reactor's radioactive material inventory and release into the environment were discussed.
 An electronic library of over 80 technical documents describing the design, operation, the 1959 incident and the activities taken to repair and restart the SRE is maintained by the DOE.
 Videos of the introductions, presentations, community comments and the question-and-answer session are available for viewing.